yl-ang/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all patrons using the `patron list` command.
 Ensure that there are no patrons with names containing the word "Alex".

-   2. Test case: `patron find alex`
+   2. Test case: `patron find alex`<br>
       Expected: Patron list is empty.

 2. Searching for patrons based on their names while there are patrons with the names matching the provided keywords.

    1. Prerequisites: List all patrons using the `patron list` command.
 Ensure that there is at least one patron whose name contains the word "Alex".

-   2. Test case: `patron find alex`
+   2. Test case: `patron find alex`<br>
       Expected: Patron list displays all patrons with names containing the word "Alex".

-<div style="page-break-after: always;"></div>

 ### Editing a patron

-1. Editing patrons while the provided index of patron to be edited is invalid.
+1. Editing patrons while all patrons are listed.

    1. Prerequisites: List all patrons using the `patron list` command.
 Ensure that there is only one patron in the patron list.

    2. Test case: `patron edit 2 n/John Cena s/A2222222H p/91959491 e/johncena@u.nus.edu`<br>
       Expected: Patron list remain unchanged.
 Error details shown in the status message.

-2. Editing patrons while the provided name matches that of another patron apart from the one being edited.

-   1. Prerequisites: List all books using the `patron list` command.
-Ensure that there is more than one patron in the patron list.
-Ensure that the name of a patron other than the first one matches "John Cena".

-   2. Test case: `patron edit 1 n/John Cena`<br>
-      Expected: Patron list remain unchanged.
-Error details shown in the status message.

-3. Editing patrons while the provided index and parameters are valid.

-   1. Prerequisites: List all books using the `patron list` command.
-Ensure that there is at least one patron in the patron list.
-Ensure that no other patron other than the first one has a name, id or email that matches "John Cena", "A2222222H", "johncena@u.nus.edu" respectively.

-   2. Test case: `patron edit 1 n/John Cena s/A2222222H p/91959491 e/johncena@u.nus.edu`<br>
+   3. Test case: `patron edit 1 n/John Cena s/A2222222H p/91959491 e/johncena@u.nus.edu`<br>
       Expected: Name, id, phone number and email of the first patron in the book list are changed to "John Cena", "A2222222H", "91959491", "johncena@u.nus.edu" respectively.

-<div style="page-break-after: always;"></div>

-### Deleting a patron

-1. Deleting a patron while all patrons are being shown and provided index number is invalid.

-   1. Prerequisites: List all patrons using the `patron list` command.
-Ensure that there is only one patron in the patron list.

-   2. Test case: `patron delete 2`<br>
-       Expected: No patron is deleted.
-Error details shown in the status message.

-2. Deleting a patron while all patrons are being shown and provided index number is valid.

-   1. Prerequisites: List all patrons using the `patron list` command.
-Ensure that there is at least on patron in the patron list.

-   2. Test case: `patron delete 1`<br>
-      Expected: First patron is deleted from the list.
-Details of the deleted patron shown in the status message.

-<div style="page-break-after: always;"></div>

 ### Overdue command

-1. Displaying patrons with overdue books while no book has been borrowed.
+1. Displaying patrons with overdue books while all patrons are listed.

    1. Prerequisites: List all books using the `book list` command.
+List all patrons using `patron list` command.
+Multiple patrons in the patron list.
 Multiple books in the book list.
-Ensure that all borrowed books have been returned.

-   2. Test case: `patron overdue`<br>
-      Expected: Patron list is empty.

-2. Displaying patrons with overdue books while there are borrowed books but no borrowed book is overdue.

-   1. Prerequisites: List all books using the `book list` command.
-Multiple books in the book list.
-Return all borrowed books with return dates before the present date.
 Ensure that there are some books borrowed with return dates after the present date.

    2. Test case: `patron overdue`<br>
-      Expected: Patron list is empty.

-3. Displaying patrons with overdue books while there are borrowed books and some of them are overdue.

-   1. Prerequisites: List all books using the `book list` command.
-Multiple books in the book list.
-Ensure that there are some books borrowed with return dates after the present date.
-Ensure that there are some books borrowed with return dates before the present date.

-   2. Test case: `patron overdue`<br>
-      Expected: Patron list contains borrowers of all books borrowed with return dates before the present date.
+      Expected: Patron list updated to show a list of patron who is a borrower of at least one book with return date before the present date.

-<div style="page-break-after: always;"></div>

 ### Adding a book

-1. Adding a book with all required parameters.
-Invalid book name.
+1. Adding a book.

+   1. Prerequisite: Ensure that if a book with isbn `9780371888506` already exists, it must be named `Introduction to Algorithms` and have authors `Cormen`, `Leiserson`, `Rivest` and `Stein`.

-   1. Test case: `book add n/Introduction to Algorithms% a/Cormen a/Leiserson a/Rivest a/Stein i/9780371888506 t/ComputerScience`<br>
+   2. Test case: `book add n/Introduction to Algorithms a/Cormen a/Leiserson a/Rivest a/Stein i/9780371888506 t/ComputerScience`<br>
+      Expected: Book named `Introduction to Algorithms` with isbn `9780371888506`, authors `Cormen`, `Leiserson`, `Rivest`, `Stein` and tag `ComputerScience` added to book list.
+Status message shows details of newly added book.

+   3. Test case: `book add n/Introduction to Algorithms a/Cormen a/Leiserson a/Rivest a/Stein i/97803718 t/ComputerScience`<br>
       Expected: Book list remain unchanged.
 Error details shown in the status message.

-2. Adding a book with all required parameters.
-Invalid book isbn.

-   1. Test case: `book add n/Introduction to Algorithms a/Cormen a/Leiserson a/Rivest a/Stein i/97803718 t/ComputerScience`<br>
-      Expected: Book list remain unchanged.
-Error details shown in the status message.

-3. Adding a book with missing required parameters.

-   1. Test case: `book add n/Introduction to Algorithms a/Cormen a/Leiserson a/Rivest a/Stein t/ComputerScience`<br>
-      Expected: Book list remain unchanged.
-Error details shown in the status message.

-4. Adding a book with all required parameters.
-All provided parameters are valid.

-   1. Test case: `book add n/Introduction to Algorithms a/Cormen a/Leiserson a/Rivest a/Stein i/9780371888506 t/ComputerScience`<br>
-      Expected: Book named `Introduction to Algorithms` with isbn `9780371888506`, authors `Cormen`, `Leiserson`, `Rivest`, `Stein` and tag `ComputerScience` added to book list.

-<div style="page-break-after: always;"></div>

 ### Listing all books